Supplement: ODE Plugin Explanation¶

 if(numContacts > 0){

-// This is the process when there is contact.
+// Processing when there is contact.

 dBodyID body1ID = dGeomGetBody(g1);